 We drove to Lynchburg and found his house easily.
-Not many homes in the mid-80’s sported a Triumph TR-3 in the drive.
+Not many homes in mid-80’s Central Virginia sported a Triumph TR-3 in the drive.
 He opened the door when we knocked and led us in.
-He sat on his bed, which was took up most of the living room, and chain smoked the entire time.
+He sat on his bed, which occupied most of the living room, and chain-smoked the entire time we visited.
+I couldn’t help but think of the time that Moody met Spurgeon, who was sporting a cigar.
+“What?
+You smoke?” quipped Moody.
+“What?” said Spurgeon.
+“You’re fat?”
 My wife and I sat in chairs.
 He had a few trinkets strewn about that I recognized from his books.
-I remember little of what we talked about but know that we had a wonderful time and left after and hour or so.
-Surely he must be busy writing writing another book?
-We left and my wife never could get over his smoking.
+I remember nothing of what we talked about, but we had a wonderful time left after an hour or so not wanting the overstay our welcome.
+Surely he must be busy writing another masterpiece?
+My then-wife never could get over his smoking.

-I think, sometimes, about how easy it all seemed.
+I think, sometimes, about how easy it seemed.
 Heck, I hardly let the kids play in the front yard unaccompanied now, for fear that they can be stolen.
-But I never perceived a hint of hesitation from him about welcoming us.
-I still have his stack of letters, rubber-banded in a short stack, tucked away somewhere in a box.
+But, I never perceived a hint of hesitation from Vanauken about welcoming us.
+Something about true Christianity and welcoming strangers comes to mind.
+I still have his stack of letters, rubber-banded in a short stack, tucked away somewhere.
 It was so kind of him to befriend us and talk to me through letters about writing and art and about books.
-I’m so glad that this happened before the Internet became pervasive.
+I’m so glad this happened before the Internet became pervasive.
 We all acted according to a protocol one performed when meeting strangers.
 Niceties.
 I’m not sure that either Vanauken or I would take the same liberties today that we did then.

-A few years ago, I reread A Severe Mercy and found much of it self-centered.
-Not the parts that opened my eyes long ago, but many of his actions.
+A few years ago, I reread A Severe Mercy and noticed a thread of self-centeredness needling through the work.
+Not in the parts that opened my eyes long ago, but in his actions.
 His wife, much like mine at the time, traipsed along behind, happy to do what ever he pleased.
 I found out too, that as a professor, he didn’t assign grades, but invited students over to his house, one at a time, and let them argue for whatever grade they thought they earned.
 Seems a little odd to me.

-Speaking of niceties and manners, here’s a piece I wrote on Medium about a social media experiment i di where I discovered the other side of that coin.
+Speaking of niceties and manners, here’s a piece I wrote on Medium about a social media experiment I did where I discovered the other side of that coin.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!